Corporate governance

 In order to speedily deliberate and decide on important management issues and measures, the Company holds the Executive Committee, attended by Executive Directors, Managing Officers, Executive General Managers, and Audit & Supervisory Board Members, as well as meetings to report and share information on management and business execution on a regular and as-needed basis.

-Also, various meetings are held periodically and whenever necessary to deliberate business plans, etc. and to receive reporting on operation of the Company, enabling the Company to appropriately plan, identify administrative issues at an early stage, and grasp the situation on execution of operation.
+Also, various meetings are held periodically and whenever necessary to deliberate business plans, etc. and to receive reports on operation of the Company, enabling the Company to appropriately plan, identify administrative issues at an early stage, and grasp the situation on execution of operation.

 Corporate Governance Committee

-Following a resolution of the Board of Directors in March 2023, the Committee was restructured in April 2023 to include the President as the Chairperson, the Vice Presidents, some of the Senior Managing Officers and Managing Officers as Vice Chairpersons, and other Managing Officers and the Executive General Managers as members, with Full-time Audit & Supervisory Board Members present as observers, commencing to oversee overall risk management including compliance.
+The Committee was restructured in April 2023 to include the President as the Chairperson, the Vice Presidents, some of the Senior Managing Officers and Managing Officers as Vice Chairpersons, and other Managing Officers and the Executive General Managers as members, with Full-time Audit & Supervisory Board Members present as observers, commencing to oversee overall risk management including compliance.

 Internal auditing